define clause

 entity-type plays role;

 • A value statement is used to define the value type of an attribute type.
-All attribute types must have a value type defined: one of boolean, long, double, string, or datetime.
+All attribute types must have a value type defined.

 attribute-type value boolean;